You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 There’s no one-size-fits-all answer.
 It really depends on how you travel, what devices you carry, and how much freedom you want.

 If you like to travel light, don’t want to worry about return dates or charging extra gadgets, then eSIM is the better choice.
-You just scan, activate, and go online — all from your phone.
+You just scan, activate, and go online — all from your phone. eSIM is a cost-efficient and cost-effective solution for solo travelers with compatible phones.

 But if you’re travelling in a group, need to share the internet with multiple people, or plan to use laptops and tablets too, then Pocket WiFi still has its place.
+Pocket WiFi advantages include the ability to connect several devices at once, making it ideal for families, group travel, and heavy users who need reliable internet for work or entertainment.
+It is also a cost-efficient option for long-term travel or when multiple devices need connectivity.

 Blog Author